CsBigDataHub/working-with-vim/pages/read.md

-You can also combine read with `:read ! [shell command]` which will execute the shell command and insert the output into the current buffer.
+You can also combine read with `:read ! [shell command]` to execute the shell command and insert the output into the current buffer.